Dan (rank): Ranks in Japanese

 Many arts use between one and ten dan ranks:

 In many martial arts, black belts are often worn for all dan grades.
 In others, different colors are used, with the highest grade (10th dan) sometimes wearing a red belt in some systems.
 In Jūdo, 6th to 8th dan may wear a red and white-patterned belt, and 9th dan and above may wear a solid red belt.
 Blue with a red stripe is sometimes worn for Renshi (錬士) or for a person recognized by the older Ryu Kyu Kingdom title of Shinshi (from Shenshi, 紳士), a general Confucian term for a resident Chinese scholar and emissary.
 There is some variation even within styles.
 Generally, belts do not have markings that indicate the actual dan grade.
 Okinawan styles often use gold bars to denote the various masters titles rather than grades after fifth dan.
 Thus one gold stripe can designate Renshi (錬士), two designated Kyōshi (教士), and three designated Hanshi (範士).
 In the early 2000s, different Okinawan styles started using the stripes to designate individual dan grades above godan.
 Others, including many Uechi organizations, have followed suit, while others have not.

 In many styles shodan implies that the basics of the style have been mastered.
-At about sandan, the student may start teaching independently but under the supervision of his teacher.
-The license for this level is shidōin (指導員), literally "man of instruction/coaching", which is often translated as "assistant instructor."
+At about sandan, the student may start teaching independently but under the supervision of their teacher.
+The license for this level is shidōin (指導員), literally "member of instruction/coaching", which is often translated as "assistant instructor."
 At about the grade of godan, the holder may receive a full teaching license: shihan (師範), literally "instructor/model."
-Traditionally, a holder may open his own school with this license.
+Traditionally, someone who holds the shihan title may open their own school with this license.
 Many styles also have the separate teaching or "master" grades of renshi, kyoshi, and hanshi.

-Generally, the lower dan grades represent greater knowledge and understanding of the art along with physical skill.
+Generally, the lower dan grades are achieved by gaining greater knowledge and understanding of the art along with physical skill.
 The higher the dan grade, the more leadership ability, teaching experience, and service to the style play a role in promotion.

 In modern kendo, the dan system was recently changed so that 8th dan is the highest attainable rank.
 Unlike Judo, all dan promotion within the All Japan Kendo Federation, International Kendo Federation and its member countries is by examination.
 Whereas dan grades are awarded for technical ability, there is a parallel shogo system awarding the higher teaching grades of renshi, kyoshi, and hanshi.
-Renshi and kyoshi are awarded by written examination while hanshi by election.
+Renshi and kyoshi are awarded by written examination while hanshi is awarded by election.

 Although the dan system is distinctly Japanese, it has been adopted by many other martial arts styles.
 The dan system and the well-known symbol of a black belt have been absorbed into common usage to represent a person with above-average or highly trained skills in a particular discipline.